 This simple fact is the basis of the major differences between serving ads through an ad server like Google Ad Manager and a plugin like Advanced Ads.

 The good news is that Advanced Ads and Google Ad Manager integrate well with each other so that you can combine the benefits from both and adjust your ad setup to your needs.

 When to use Google Ad Manager (ad server)

 An ad server does all the heavy lifting on their server, so use it for operations that need more server power and space.
 These are

 Ad plugins like Advanced Ads have solutions for tracking and geo-targeting as well on your server, which works fine for most users.
 If your server is already at its capacity limit or you are on a slow shared hosting then outsourcing these tasks to Google Ad Manager would be advised.

 Google Ad Manager was also build to manage large quantities of ads and ad bookings.
 So if you have a dedicated ad sales team that needs to make changes on a daily basis then you might also want to look into GAM.
 The possibilities take a toll on usability.
-I would not recommend using Google Ad Manager if you only set up ads occasionally, due to the steep learning curve.
+I would not recommend using GAM if you only set up ads occasionally, due to the steep learning curve.

 When to use Advanced Ads

 An ad plugin like Advanced Ads is installed in your WordPress environment on your server which makes it possible to use any information in there, like